26 Nosler vs. 28 Nosler: Long-Range Hunting Cartridges, Perfected

 - 27 Nosler (2020)

-For all intents and purposes, this difference is negligible, but it bears noting that you might be able to fit a small bit more powder in a 26 Nosler case if you are really pushing the muzzle velocity limits with your handloads.
+For all intents and purposes, this difference is negligible – but it bears noting that you might be able to fit a small bit more powder in a 26 Nosler case if you are really pushing the muzzle velocity limits with your handloads.

-To help simplify the manufacturing process, the 26 and 28 use a rebated rim design meaning their rim is narrower than their cartridge base.
-The rims on both rounds were narrowed to 0.534”, which is the same diameter as popular rounds like the 7mm Remington Magnum and 300 Win Mag.
+To help simplify the manufacturing process, the 26 and 28 both feature a rebated rim design (i.e. their cases’ rims are narrower than their bodies).
+The rims on both rounds were narrowed to 0.534”: the same diameter as other popular rounds including the 7mm Remington Magnum and 300 Winchester Magnum.

-Bullet weights for the 26 Nosler range between 120 and 150 grains while the 28 Nosler can fire bullets ranging between 150 to 175 grains.
+26 Nosler bullets weigh between 120 and 150 grains.
+The 28 Nosler fire bullets weighing 150 to 175 grains.

-However, with case capacity being essentially equal, do the heavier projectiles of the 28 Nosler create excessive recoil for shooters to endure?
+With case capacity being essentially equal, do the heavier projectiles of the 28 Nosler create excessive recoil for shooters to endure?

 Recoil

-Felt recoil will differ from shooter to shooter and is often dependent on firearm choice, stance, and your chosen factory ammo or handloads.
-However, free recoil is a more objective measure of how hard a cartridge hits based on firearm weight, muzzle velocity, powder charge, and bullet weight.
+Felt recoil differs from shooter to shooter, and is dependent on firearm choice, stance, ammo, and the shooter’s own nervous system.
+Free recoil is an objective measure of how hard a cartridge hits, being based on firearm weight, muzzle velocity, powder charge weight, and bullet weight.

-The firearm for this comparison will be the Nosler Model 48 Long Range Carbon Rifle weighing 7.75 lbs.
-As this rifle is available in both calibers, it will allow for a true apples-to-apples comparison.
+For this comparison we will analyze two popular rounds for long range hunting: the 28 Nosler 175gr AccuBond LR (3,125 fps muzzle velocity) and the 26 Nosler 150 gr AccuBond LR (3,200 fps muzzle velocity).
+The firearm being used is the Nosler Model 48 Long Range Carbon Rifle weighing 7.75 lbs.
+As this rifle is available in both calibers, it allows a true apples-to-apples comparison.

 Muzzle Velocity, Kinetic Energy, and Trajectory

-Below is a ballistics table comparing the four selected rounds from 0-500 yards as well as at 800 yards to evaluate each round’s long range capabilities.
+Below is a ballistics table comparing the four selected rounds from 0-500 yards, as well as at 800 yards to evaluate each round’s long-range capabilities.

-The 150 gr Accubond Long Range for the 26 Nosler had the flattest trajectory at 800 yards with -121” of bullet drop, while both 28 Nosler options were close behind at -124” for the ELD-X and -127” for the 175 gr Accubond.
-The 140 gr Ballistic Tip had the most bullet drop at -135”.
+The 26 Nosler 150gr AccuBond LR had the flattest trajectory at 800 yards with -121” of bullet drop.
+Both 28 Nosler options were close behind (-124” for the ELD-X; -127” for the AccuBond LR).
+The 140gr Ballistic Tip had the most bullet drop at -135”.

 Looking at the ballistic data as a whole, both the 26 and 28 Nosler sound like amazing cartridges with higher muzzle velocity, more kinetic energy, and flatter trajectories than most rounds on the market.

-However, the price for these outstanding ballistics is paid in a shorter than normal barrel life.
+However, the price for these outstanding ballistics is paid in a shorter-than-normal barrel life.

 Barrel Life

-Handloaders can perform a technique called “chasing the lands” to help elongate the life of their barrels.
+Handloaders can perform a technique called “chasing the lands” to help elongate the lifespans of their barrels.
 As the lands of the barrel erode at the throat, a handloader can measure the levels of erosion and adjust their bullet seating depth to match it.
+This helps maintain shot-to-shot consistency for a time, but it is a temporary fix.
+The handloader who uses it will inevitably reach the limit of how far out they can seat their bullets.

 Ballistic Coefficient and Sectional Density

 Ballistic coefficient (BC) is a measure of how aerodynamic a bullet is and how well it will resist wind drift.
-Sectional density (SD) is a way to evaluate the penetration ability of a bullet based on its external dimensions, design, and weight.
+Sectional density (SD) is a way to evaluate the penetration ability of a bullet based on its weight and diameter.

 Hunting